-In January 2017, New Jersey took a leaf from Finland’s book and became the first U.S. state to launch a universal baby box program for new and expecting mothers.
-Read on for the history of these innovative packages for expectant parents and how you can get one for yourself or for a loved one preparing for their first baby.
+In January 2017, New Jersey took a page from Finland’s book and became the first U.S. state to launch a universal baby box program for new and expecting mothers.
+Read on to learn more about the history of these innovative packages and how you can get one for yourself or a loved one preparing for their first baby.

 Baby boxes are simple cardboard boxes that have been distributed to new moms in Finland since the 1930s.
-An inexpensive crib, they offer babies a safe place to sleep, plus a whole lot more: They come stuffed with essentials like diapers and clothes.
+An inexpensive crib, they offer babies a safe place to sleep and a whole lot more.
+The boxes come stuffed with essentials like diapers and clothes.